-As the name implies, a template job is a template that includes the key components for most of the jobs that you will open.
-Once a template job is created you can easily copy the template when creating new job openings.
-This streamlines the job creation process since you do not have to enter repetitive information such as desired candidate attributes or common interview questions.
-In this article, we will cover how to create and configure a template job, and how to copy from that template when creating subsequent jobs.
+As the name implies, a template job is a template that includes the key components for most of the jobs your organization will open.
+This streamlines the job creation process since users do not have to enter repetitive information such as desired candidate attributes or common interview questions.
+In this article, we will review some best practices to help your organization organize and configure its template jobs.

 The number of templates you create will depend on the size of your organization and the differences between pipelines per department.
 If each department or Hiring Manager has a unique component to each interview, it may be worth creating a template just for those instances.

 Regardless of how many template jobs your organization creates, every template should include basic information that is captured for every job.
 Below are some considerations to make when creating the template job:

 - Internal job name: A name indicating that the job is a template job (you will want to provide additional detail if you have multiple templates)

 - Department: Add the template to your Templates Department